amywinkler/courseler/README.md

 _If you update the frontend code, you just need to re-run `webpack` — no need to `mvn package` or `./run` again!_

-**Team Members:**
-Alberta Devor, Amy Winkler, Koko Nakajima, Nathaniel Parrott (A very heterogrenous team of fun friends!!)

-**Project Idea:**
-We are going to make a web application to help students navigate the stressful and tumultuous series of days that is known as “shopping period”.
-We are going to allow students to add courses to an easy to use mobile-responsive calendar.
-We will also suggest courses to fill empty time slots.

-**Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_

 ## Project Requirements
 ![friends](http://i.imgur.com/NH3osox.png)
 ### Overview:
-We are going to make a web application to help students navigate the stressful and tumultuous series of days that is known as “shopping period”.
-We are going to allow students to add courses to an easy to use mobile-responsive calendar.
-We will also suggest courses to fill empty time slots.
 ### Potential User Flow:
 (First-time user)
  * Log in with my Brown account information